UO-OACISS/apex/doc/webdocs/docs/index.md

 APEX provides an API for measuring actions within a runtime.
 The API includes methods for timer start/stop, as well as sampled counter values.
 APEX is designed to be integrated into a runtime, library and/or application and provide performance introspection for the purpose of runtime adaptation.
 While APEX *can* provide rudimentary post-mortem performance analysis measurement, there are many other performance measurement tools that perform that task more robustly (such as TAU <http://tau.uoregon.edu>).
 That said, APEX includes an event listener that integrates with the TAU measurement system, so APEX events can be forwarded to TAU and collected in a TAU profile and/or trace to be used for post-mortem performance anlaysis.

 ## Runtime Adaptation
 APEX provides a mechanism for dynamic runtime behavior, either for autotuning or adaptation to changing environment.
 The infrastruture that provides the adaptation is the *Policy Engine*, which executes policies either periodically or triggered by events.
 The policies have access to the performance state as observed by the APEX introspection API.
-APEX is integrated with Active Harmony <http://www.dyninst.org/harmony> to provide dynamic search for autotuning.
+APEX has several built in search strategies, including exhaustive, random, simulated annealing, and hill climibing.
+APEX is also integrated with Active Harmony <http://www.dyninst.org/harmony> to provide dynamic search using the Nelder Mead algorithm.

+## Citing APEX
+Please use the following citation: <https://doi.org/10.1109/ESPM256814.2022.00008>

 ## References & APEX-related Publications
 1. <a name="fn1"></a> Thomas Sterling, Daniel Kogler, Matthew Anderson, and Maciej Brodowicz.
 "SLOWER: A performance model for Exascale computing". *Supercomputing Frontiers and Innovations*, 1:42–57, September 2014. <http://superfri.org/superfri/article/view/10>